michael2012z/BitBible/markdown/KJV/files/Num.md

 10. And ye shall point out your east border from Hazar–enan to Shepham:

-11. And the coast shall go down from Shepham to Riblah, on the east side of Ain; and the border shall descend, and shall reach unto the side of the sea of Chinnereth eastward:side of the sea: Heb. shoulder of the sea
+11. And the coast shall go down from Shepham to Riblah, on the east side of Ain; and the border shall descend, and shall reach unto the side of the sea of Chinnereth eastward:

 12. And the border shall go down to Jordan, and the goings out of it shall be at the salt sea: this shall be your land with the coasts thereof round about.